-- 1. The Working Group on the Universal Periodic Review, established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twentieth session from 27 October to 7 November 2014.
-The review of Angola was held at the 8th meeting on 30 October 2014.
-The delegation of Angola was headed by Rui Jorge Carneiro Mangueira.
-At its 14th meeting, held on 4 November 2014, the Working Group adopted the report on Angola. - 2.
-On 15 January 2014, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Angola: Chile, the Congo and France. - 3.
-In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Angola: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/20/AGO/1); - (b) A compilation prepared by the Office of the United Nations High Commissioner for Human Rights (OHCHR) in accordance with paragraph 15 (b) (A/HRC/WG.6/20/AGO/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/20/AGO/3). - 4.
-A list of questions prepared in advance by Belgium, the Czech Republic, Germany, Mexico, the Netherlands, Norway, Slovenia, Spain, Sweden, Switzerland, the United Kingdom of Great Britain and Northern Ireland and the United States of America was transmitted to Angola through the troika.
-Those questions are available on the extranet of the universal periodic review (UPR).
+- 1. The Working Group on the Universal Periodic Review (UPR), established in accordance with Human Rights Council resolution 5/1 of 18 June 2007, held its twentieth session from 27 October to 7 November 2014.
+The review of Angola was held at the 8th meeting on 29 October 2014.
+The delegation of Angola was headed by Dr. Rui Jorge Carneiro Mangueira.
+At its 14th meeting held on 4 November 2014, the Working Group adopted the report on Angola - 2.
+On 15 January 2014, the Human Rights Council selected the following group of rapporteurs (troika) to facilitate the review of Angola: Chile, Congo and France. - 3.
+In accordance with paragraph 15 of the annex to resolution 5/1 and paragraph 5 of the annex to resolution 16/21, the following documents were issued for the review of Angola: - (a) A national report submitted/written presentation made in accordance with paragraph 15 (a) (A/HRC/WG.6/20/AGO/1); - (b) A compilation prepared by OHCHR in accordance with paragraph 15 (b) (A/HRC/WG.6/20/AGO/2); - (c) A summary prepared by OHCHR in accordance with paragraph 15 (c) (A/HRC/WG.6/20/AGO/3). - 4.
+A list of questions prepared in advance by Mexico, Norway, Slovenia, Spain, Switzerland, United Kingdom of Great Britain and Northern Ireland, was transmitted to Angola, through the troika.
+These questions are available on the extranet of the UPR.